bagder/daniel.haxx.se/about.md

 development time on curl.
 I wanted to implement a new API and make it more fit to do really large amounts of parallel transfers.
 I was given a grant that I worked on during spring 2005 and the multi_socket API was born.
 Doing 10,000 simultaneous transfers in the same thread became possible.
-Working from home a few months doing this was awesome.
+Working from home for a few months doing this was awesome.

 ## Adobe funding

 In 2006 my second child was born, Rex, and he was still just a few months old when I was contracted by Adobe to work on implementing SFTP support for curl.
 Adobe wanted to use it in one of their products to complement FTP uploading.
 SFTP itself being based on SSH protocol required that we could use a proper library to do the binary protocol level parts with so that I would not have to do the actual SSH bits within the curl project.

 I loved getting the opportunity to once again work full time on curl for a few months.